-The remaining steps are similar with SAGRN.
-It should be noticed that the $F'$ is downsampled from $F$ with average pooling before conducting graph reasoning to save the computing resources.
-Therefore, $H'<H, W'<W$, and we group the downsampled $F'$ to generate the spectral descriptors.
-The pixel-level feature $F_{se}\in \mathbb{R}^{C\times H\times W}$ is reconstructed after reasoned descriptor linear combination and the bilinear interpolation is employed to guarantee the feature sizes are aligned for later aggregation.
-Through SEGRN, we successfully perform the graph reasoning in spectral direction since the contextual information lying in different channels is perceived and obtain an enhanced feature where each channel is improved by capturing the relationships with other bands.
-At last, the loss of SEGRN is computed by
+The remaining steps are similar to SAGRN.
+It should be noticed that $F'$ is downsampled from $F$ by average pooling before conducting graph reasoning to save computational resources.
+Therefore, $H'<H$, $W'<W$, and we group the downsampled $F'$ to generate spectral descriptors $d$.
+The pixel-level feature $F_{se}\in \mathbb{R}^{C\times H\times W}$ is reconstructed after a reasonable descriptor linear combination.
+Then, a bilinear interpolation is employed to ensure the feature sizes are consistent in subsequent aggregations.
+Through SEGRN, we successfully perform graph reasoning in spectral direction since the contextual information lying in different channels is perceived, and we obtain an enhanced feature, where each channel is improved by capturing the contexts of other bands.